gvaishno/Flatpak-Client/README.md

 ## About <a name = "about"></a>

-Not for production.
-Just for learning unofficial Flathub client for Linux using Electron.
+Unofficial Flathub client for Linux using Electron.
 It uses the Web App and wraps it as a standalone application using Electron.

 ## Getting Started <a name = "getting_started"></a>